Brett-Kennedy/DataConsistencyChecker/README.md

 - Run on a sample of the rows.
 Doing this, you will not be able to properly identify exceptions to the patterns, but will be able to identify the patterns themselves.
 - Columns may be removed from the dataframe before running the tool to remove checks on these columns.
 - The fast_only parameters in check_data_quality() may be set to True
+- Set the verbose level to 2 or 3.
+This allows users to monitor the progress better and determine if it is acceptable to wait, or if any of the other steps listed here should be tried.

 ## Date Columns